 When Lord Shiva learned of this, he visited these five places and worshiped the Lingas there.
 He declared that these places will be known as the Pancha Kshetras and anyone who worships here will be free from all their sins.

-The Sri Murudeshwar Temple is one of the five Temples known in Karnataka as the Pancha Kshetras of Lord Shiva.
+The Sri Murudeshwar Temple is one of the five Temples famous in Karnataka as the Pancha Kshetras of Lord Shiva.
 The other four Temples are in Nanjanagud, Dharmasthala, Dhareshwara and Gokarna.

-The gigantic statue of Lord Shiva that can be seen from a distance is the main highlight of the Murudeshwar Temple.
+Moreover, he gigantic statue of Lord Shiva is the main highlight of the Murudeshwar Temple.
 The statue is the world’s second largest Shiva statue at a height of 123 feet.
 The tallest statue of Lord Shiva is the Kailashnath Mahadev statue in Nepal.
-The statue is designed in such a way that the first rays of the Sun that falls on the coast illuminates Lord Shiva first.
+The design of the statue is in such a way that the first rays of the Sun that falls on the coast illuminates Lord Shiva first.

 The towering Gopuram built at the entrance of the Murudeshwar Temple is the second tallest Gopuram in India at a height of 237.5 feet.
 The Tallest Gopuram is present at the Sri Ranganathaswamy Temple at Srirangam, Tamilnadu.
-The unique feature of this Gopuram is that devotees are allowed to enter the Gopuram and are taken to the top from where they can view the surroundings.
-The Gopuram construction was completed in 2008.
+The unique feature of this Gopuram is that devotees can enter the Gopuram and can go to the top from where they can view the surroundings.

 Devotees can perform various Sevas like Abhishekam to the Linga of Lord Rameshwara by themselves.

 A Lamp or Deepam is kept inside the main shrine of Lord Murudeshwara, is said to be burning since the Murudeshwar Temple was built.
-It is believed that pouring oil into it and then glancing at your image on the oil surface blesses one with luck and prosperity.
+Devotees also believe that pouring oil into it and then glancing at your image on the oil surface blesses one with luck and prosperity.

 The Murudeshwar Temple does not impose any particular dress code for entering into the Temple Complex.
-However, it is recommended to wear decent clothes to the Temple.
+However, one must wear decent clothes to the Temple.

-- Maha Shivaratri –The festival is celebrated in February or March.
+- Maha Shivaratri –The festival occurs in February or March.
 The festival signifies the marriage of Lord Shiva with Goddess Parvati.
 Some also believe that this is the day when Lord Shiva absorbed the poison that turned him blue during the churning of Amrit episode in mythology.
-The day is celebrated with great reverence.
-Devotees keep fast and sing bhajans throughout the night and into the day.
-Special Poojas are performed for the Linga.
+Devotees also keep fast and sing bhajans throughout the night and into the day.
 Thousands of pilgrims from in and around Karnataka visit the shrine to receive blessings from the God themselves.

 - Karthik Purnima – The festive day is celebrated in the month of Karthik, usually in November – December.
 It is believed that Lord Shiva destroyed the three demon cities, collectively known as Tripura of the Tripurasura demon on this day.
 Some also believe that the day signified the birth of Lord Karthikeyan (Murugan), son of Lord Shiva.

-The Sevas can be divided into the Daily Sevas and the Yearly Sevas.
-The Daily Sevas at the Murudeshwar Temple are listed below:
+The Sevas consist of the Daily Sevas and the Yearly Sevas.
+The Daily Sevas at the Murudeshwar Temple are: